 NCF and the NSA Center for Cryptologic History (CCH)

-The Foundation and the NSA Center for Cryptologic History (CCH) co-host the biennial Cryptologic History Symposium, and the Foundation provides support to the CCH History Research Program.
-In 2003, then DIRNSA, General Michael V. Hayden, requested support from the then NCMF for the 2003 Symposium.
+The National Cryptologic Foundation (NCF) and the Center for Cryptologic History (CCH) co-host the biennial Cryptologic History Symposium, and the NCF also provides support to the CCH History Research Program.
+In 2003, then DIRNSA, General Michael V. Hayden, requested support from then NCMF for the 2003 Symposium.
 Since then the Foundation and CCH have teamed up to co-host a unique biennial event that attracts international attention from academia and the Intelligence Community.
 Learn about the mission and programs of the Center for Cryptologic History.

-The Center for Cryptologic History (CCH) and the National Cryptologic Foundation (NCF) invite proposals for papers and posters to be presented at the 19th Cryptologic History Symposium on April 30-May 2, 2025.
+The Center for Cryptologic History (CCH) and the National Cryptologic Foundation (NCF) will co-host the 19th Cryptologic History Symposium from April 30 to May 2, 2025.
 The Symposium will be held in-person at the Johns Hopkins University Applied Physics Lab Kossiakoff Center in Laurel, Maryland on Wednesday, April 30 - Thursday - May 1, 2025.
 Following the Symposium, attendees will be given an opportunity to tour the recently renovated National Cryptologic Museum on Friday, May 2, 2025 and learn about resources available through the National Cryptologic Museum Library.
 Attendees may also want to consider attending the 2025 NCF General Membership Meeting (GMM) which will precede the Symposium at the Kossiakoff Center on Tuesday, April 29, 2025.
+Please note registration for the NCF GMM is separate from the Symposium registration.

-CCH and the NCF reserve the right to modify or cancel the Cryptologic History Symposium, including a hybrid in-person/virtual event, or an all-virtual platform with a potentially abbreviated program if warranted.
+The CCH and the NCF reserve the right to cancel or modify the Cryptologic History Symposium, including a hybrid in-person/virtual event, or an all-virtual platform with a potentially abbreviated program if warranted.

 Theme